RuseAlex/python-scripts/Readme.md

 # Python Scripts
 A list of python scripts that I wrote to make my life easier.

-# TODO:
-Rewrite everything in Golang
+Click on their respective folders to see what they do.